Chapter 0:

 Only angels never bother with surnames.
 They don’t need the extra leverage.

-She did not offer a blessing or a message.
-Not a rebuke either.
 She stood, and looked, and kept her hands visible, which was either a kindness or an instinct.
 I would later learn it was both.

-“You shouldn’t be here,” I said.
+“You shouldn’t come so close to me,” I said.

 “That’s what all the other angels tell me,” she said.
 “Are you as dangerous as they say you are?”

 “They say a lot,” she said, then corrected herself.
-“Well—mostly just the same thing.
+“Well, mostly just the same thing.
 That your voice corrupts the purest of us.
 Does it?”

 “Flattering,” I said, dry.
 “Do you always ask so many questions?”